corelan/EncFSGui/README.md

 ## Contribute

-If you plan on contributing, please create a new branch first.
-Do NOT submit pull requests against the master branch.
+If you would like to contribute, please create a new branch first.
+Do NOT submit pull requests against the master branch.<br>
+All initiatives to improve the code / app are more than welcome.
+Alternatively, please check the TO DO list below.

 ## TO DO